Ianica/alx-system_engineering-devops/0x00-shell_basics/README.md

-The seventh script is the automation of the command mkdir The eighth script is the automation of the command mv The ninth script is the automation of the command rm
+The seventh script is the automation of the command mkdir The eighth script is the automation of the command mv The ninth script is the automation of the command rm The tenth script is the automation of the command rm -r